vikvikvr/vikvikvr/README.md

 # Hi there 👋

-I'm Viktor, enthusiastic full-stack developer in the Javascript echosystem 💻
+I'm Viktor, enthusiastic full-stack developer in the **Javascript** echosystem 💻

+Advocate of **readable and maintainable code**, achieved by implementing best practices and clean architecture.

 ### Languages